isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/footnote-number-style.md

  ```

-### Page layouts

-You can use the page properties for page layouts to style the footnote area in the different sections in a PDF document.
-For example, you can specify the margins and padding properties of the footnote area in a chapter.
-You can also change the border side, style, color, width, and radius.

-Learn about how to [work with the page properties of a page layout](./design-page-layout.md#page-props-page-layout).

 ## Restart the numbering of footnotes

 By default, the footnotes are numbered continuously in a document.
-However, you can use CSS styles or page layouts to restart the numbering of footnotes.
+However, you can use page layouts or CSS styles to restart the numbering of footnotes.

+### Page layouts

+You can specify a number in the page layouts to restart the footnote numbering in the different sections in a PDF document.
+For example, select a number from the **Restart numbering from** field in the Page Properties panel to restart the footnote numbering for each chapter.

 ### CSS styles